• Home |

 Power and Penetration

-The .40 S&W shoots the same projectiles as the 10mm Auto.
-Because the .40 S&W’s case holds 4.8 grains less powder than the 10mm, the cartridge shoots projectiles at slower speeds with less energy.
+The .40 S&W fires the same projectiles as the 10mm Auto.
+Because the .40 S&W’s case holds 4.8 grains less powder than the 10mm, the cartridge fires projectiles at lower velocities and with less energy.

-The faster, beefier 10mm sends 175-grain pills downrange at 1160 fps with 523 foot-pounds of muzzle energy.
-The .40 S&W shoots the same projectiles 150 fps slower with only 396 foot-pounds of energy.
+The faster, beefier 10mm sends 175-grain pills downrange at 1,160 fps with 523 foot-pounds of muzzle energy.
+The .40 S&W fires the same projectiles 150 fps slower, with "only" 396 foot-pounds of energy (which is still more than adequate for defense).

-When we compare the power of the .40 S&W to our favorite 9mm, the drift and drop are pretty comparable.
-However, the .40 has a clear energy advantage.
+When we compare it to our favorite 9mm, the .40 has a clear energy advantage.
 The 9mm’s lighter projectiles leave the muzzle carrying only 339 foot-pounds of energy.

 Capacity